dan3805/traefikv2apps/README.md

 So if you see a broken part plz report it here !!
 And not on the Forum or Discord of SudoBox.IO

-This guys don't have access to this Repository
+These guys don't have access to this Repository

        And they can't say **We did**
   They just changed spellings nothing else!
- All the real Contributors you can see the end
+All the real Contributors you can see at the end
 ```

 ---

 ## minimum specs
 ```
-Ubuntu 18/20 server or Debian 9/10
+Ubuntu 18/20 or Server or Debian 9/10
 2 Cores
 4GB Ram
 20GB Disk Space